brittneypostma/devDocs/src/routes/logs/posts/deno.md

 ### Pick Your IDE

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Unfortunately, since Deno is so new a lot of editors will throw errors when trying to import modules because they don't natively support it.
 There are a few community developed extensions for a some popular editors to solve this issue.
 These are [CoC](https://github.com/neoclide/coc.nvim) for **Vim** and **NeoVim**, [Deno plugin](https://plugins.jetbrains.com/plugin/14382-deno) for **JetBrains IDEs**, [tide](https://github.com/ananthakumaran/tide) and [typescript-deno-plugin](https://github.com/justjavac/typescript-deno-plugin) for **Emacs**, and finally, [Deno](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno) for VS Code.
 Don't see your editor?
-Develop and extension or check the [Discord group](https://discord.gg/TGMHGv6) on how to get started.
+Develop an extension or check the [Discord group](https://discord.gg/TGMHGv6) on how to get started.

 </div>